Vegan Sushi Bake (Gluten-Free Rice Casserole)

 ☆☆☆☆☆☆☆☆☆☆

-This post links to items I used when I made this recipe.
-If you click on the purple Buy Now button on a product page, you will go to a website (like Amazon) where you can buy the same product I used.
+This post links to items I mention.
+If you click on one, you will go to a website (like Amazon) where you can buy the product.
 Sometimes, the store you purchase from (Amazon, Etsy, etc.) will pay me for referring you.
 This costs you nothing extra, and I would never recommend a product that I don’t use.
-These affiliate programs help me buy the ingredients to create these recipes for you.
+These affiliate programs help me buy ingredients to create recipes for you.
 Read more about this in my privacy policy.

 ☆☆☆☆☆☆☆☆☆☆